 Oct.
-11, 2019, marks the 31st National Coming Out Day.
+11 marks National Coming Out Day.
 This is a day in which many lesbian, gay, bisexual, transgender, queer (LGBTQ) individuals celebrate coming out, and many may choose to come out for the first time on this day.

 We recognize National Coming Out Day because showing up as your authentic self requires bravery and resilience, especially for LGBTQ youth.
 Celebrate the children in your life who are making brave efforts to be who they are today and every day!